Badal-Sharma-09/Nova/Readme.md

 4. Create OAuth 2.0 credentials:
    - Set authorized redirect URI to: `http://127.0.0.1:5000/login/google/authorize`
    - Set authorized JavaScript origins to: `http://127.0.0.1:5000`
-5. Create API key for Gemini AI
+5. Create an API key for Gemini AI

 ## MongoDB Setup

-1. Create a MongoDB Atlas account or use local MongoDB
+1. Create a MongoDB Atlas account or use a local MongoDB
 2. Create a new database named "chatbot"
 3. Get your connection string and add it to the `.env` file